ZingStudios/composer-delay/README.md

 ## Install

-The package lives on Zing's internal GitLab.
-You need SSH access to the GitLab host — same key you use for `git clone` from there.

 You can install the plugin either globally (protects every project you work on) or per-project (protects just one project, including for teammates and CI).
 Both can coexist.

 ### Globally